sin-of-sloth/Kronometrador/README.md

-# todo-django3
+# kronometrador
-To Do web app using django-3
+A to-do list web app using Django3